 “The Duc de Bourgogne … in the eyes of many … was intelligent and strong-willed.
 Many believed he would an effective monarch.
 He was also arrogant and pretentious.
 Bourgogne kept a list of his more timid and quiet younger brother’s faults.
 He frequently read them to [duc de Berry, the future Louis XVI] who, with tears in his eyes, ‘Please, that fault I think I have corrected it.'”

-A fateful event happened in 1759 when the Duke or “Burgundy” as he was called, injured his leg.
+A fateful event happened in 1759 when the duc de Bourgogne injured his leg.
 There are at least two stories as to how the injury happened.
-One story is that he was of fiery and impetuous temperament when it came to riding his wooden horse, a horse that traveled under the power of his attendants.
-One day when Burgundy was urging excessive speed by his “horse,” he was thrown pell-mell from the horse and flew against an open door that damaged his hip-joint.
-Another story is that he was pushed off his wooden horse by a playmate, and because Burgundy was a kind boy, he did not tell anyone he was hurt.
+One story is that he was of fiery and impetuous temperament when riding his wooden horse, a horse that traveled under the power of his attendants.
+One day when Burgundy was urging excessive speed by his “horse,” he was thrown pell-mell from the horse and flew against an open door that damaged his hip.
+A description of this accident stated:

-As Burgundy’s health worsened, doctors discussed what to do, but their discussions erupted into violent disagreements as each doctor had a different idea about how to best cure Burgundy’s problem.
-Eventually, however, doctors reached a consensus and determined surgery was necessary.
-Fearing that Burgundy might die, he was baptized on 29 November 1760.
+As the duc de Bourgogne’s health worsened, doctors discussed what to do, but their discussions erupted into violent disagreements as each doctor had a different idea about how to best cure the boy’s problem.
+Later Laetitia Matilda Hawkins reported that one of the doctors tried to establish the exact problem and the following occurred:

 - “Cabinet with Mechanism,” on Louvre website